GWilloughby99/early-years-project/_posts/2021-07-08-"We-need-to-be-attracting-highly-intelligent-people”—Nursery-owner-Claire Kenyon-on-altering-the-perception-of-the-workforce.md

 ---
 layout: post
-title:  "'We need to be attracting highly intelligent people' — Nursery owner Claire Kenyon on altering the perception of the workforce
+title:  "'We need to be attracting highly intelligent people' — Nursery owner Claire Kenyon on altering the perception of the workforce"
 date:   2021-07-08
 categories:
 tags: